8 Key Public Relations Skills Needed in 2023

 But this is where we need to start learning from them, especially when it comes to content promotion and leveraging of digital real-estate to gain attention.

-Paid, earned and owned media are all go-to tactics for many marketers and PRs, but most public relations professionals haven't connected the dots when it comes to executing a coordinated campaign using all three.
+Paid, earned and owned media are both principles of public relations and marketing, but most public relations professionals haven't connected the dots when it comes to executing a coordinated campaign using all three.

 Imagine never having to send an email to get coverage, and instead of developing your story, boosting it on social networks, then targeting key media contacts and getting it in front of them.